Jwelsch.TextTabulator

 UnicodeTableStyling

 uses character values that are outside of the traditional ASCII range.
-There are Unicode characters that are specifically designed to create tables, which is what the properties in UnicodeTableStyling
+There are Unicode characters that are specifically designed to create tables.
+Sometimes called "Box Drawing" characters, they are in the range U+2500 to U+250C.
+These are what the properties in UnicodeTableStyling

 default to.